Why Study at Youthworks College?

 Are there any other prerequisites?

+Yes.
+All applicants will be required to complete Safe Ministry training, including a Working with Children Check.
 Some international applicants, or applicants who have recently immigrated to Australia, may be asked to provide proof of English language proficiency.
-This can be obtained by completing an examination administered by International English Language Testing System and achieving a score of 6.0 or higher in each sub-category.
+This can be obtained by completing an examination administered by International English Language Testing System and achieving a score of 6.5 or higher in each sub-category.

 Can I transfer credit from prior theological study?

+Yes.
 Prior learning is recognised according to guidelines set by the Australian College of Theology (ACT).
-If you would like to apply for RPL (Recognised Prior Learning) or the transfer of credit, please supply the College Registrar a copy of your academic transcript and course outlines for the units you wish to have credited.
+If you would like to apply for Recognised Prior Learning (RPL) or the transfer of credit, please send the College Registrar a copy of your academic transcript and course outlines for the units you wish to have credited.

 Do I have to do my ministry placement at my home or 'sending' church?